 Magento indexing issues are often created by incorrectly configured sites, but much of the problem can lay with poor site data and structure.

-Managing and making changes to content and structure usually requires hard decisions involving compromises and balances — the added benefit is in addition to solving SEO issues will create a better usability experience for site visitors.
+Managing and making changes to content and URL structure require careful considered decisions with compromises and balances — but the added benefit is in addition to solving SEO issues they will also create a better usability experience for site visitors.

-A common example, is how many attributes are your anchor categories showing?
-A category with a large number of filterable attributes can be overwhelming for visitors.
-If a visitor is having difficulty so will a search engine robot trying to make sense of the site, with potentially thousands of attribute permutations to follow.
+A common example is how many attributes are your anchor categories showing?
+A category with a large number of filterable attributes can be overwhelming for web users.
+If a visitor is having difficulty so will a search engine robot trying to make sense of the site.
+Sites with high numbers of filterable attributes will create potentially tens of thousands of attribute permutations to follow in URL combinations.

-To solve this example, the number of attributes should be rationalised.
+To solve this, the number of attributes should be rationalised.
 Are there any that could be considered duplicates?
-Are there filters that return only a single or small handful of products.
+Are there some filters that only return a single or small subset of products.
 Importantly are these attributes useful for a customer i.e. do people shop for products by these criteria?